Equity, diversity and inclusion are important to OFEN.

 At OFEN, in an attempt to keep adding awareness to correct pronoun usage, we add our pronouns to our email signatures.
 We want to also support any trans collaborators gender transitions, listening to how they want to work and developing strategies for how they can manage work/life balance during this time and create more flexible work plans to suit their individual needs.

 As part of hiring processes and when electing representatives for different functions, it is important that quotas are employed to counterbalance unconscious bias.
-We think boards especially should include at least 50% BAME (black, asian & minority ethnic) and non-male members, as well as increased diversity in all departments most importantly at the top executive level and then on every level down.
+We think boards especially, because of their role as decision makers and guides, should include minimum 50% BAME (black, asian & minority ethnic) and 50% non-male members, as well as increased diversity in all departments.

 In all our projects whether it be group works of OFEN, our work choreographing for film or in any instance where we are leading a group, we will follow these inclusionary standards: